oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 You have two options for configuring your workshop client environment.

 - ***Option 1:*** You can install Virtual Box and download and run a pre-configured **Virtual Box Image**.
-    - Refer to the [Configuring the Virtual Box Image](#vbox-install) section of this document to use this option
+    - Refer to the **Configuring the Virtual Box Image** section of this document to use this option

 - ***Option 2:*** You can **install and configure** Eclipse, Brackets and Git on your laptop.
-    - Refer to the [Configure Client Tools Locally](#configure-locally) section of this document to use this option.
+    - Refer to the **Configure Client Tools Locally** section of this document to use this option.

-# <a name="vbox-install">Virtual Box Client Installation</a>
+# Virtual Box Client Installation

 As an alternative to installing Eclipse, Brackets and Git on your laptop, you can follow these steps to download a Virtual Box image that will contain all those products pre-integrated together.